cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 must adhere to the implementation and security considerations discussed in {{!I-D.irtf-cfrg-hash-to-curve}} when instantiating the function.

-## Blinding Considerations {#blind-considerations}

-This document makes use of one type of blinding variants: multiplicative.
-Blinding may also be done additively.
-However, the choice of blinding mechanism has security implications. {{JKX21}} analyze the security properties of different blinding mechanisms.
-The results can be summarized as follows:

-- Multiplicative blinding is safe for all applications.
-- Additive blinding is possibly unsafe, unless one of the following conditions are met:
-    - The client has a certified copy of the server public key (as is the case in the verifiable mode);
-    - The client input has high entropy; and
-    - The client mixes the public key into the OPRF evaluation.

-To avoid security issues, where some of the above conditions may not be met, this specification use of multiplicative blinding.
-This is because it is not known if the server public key is available or if the client input has high entropy.

 ## Timing Leaks

 To ensure no information is leaked during protocol execution, all operations that use secret data MUST run in constant time.
 Operations that SHOULD run in constant time include all prime-order group operations and proof-specific operations (`GenerateProof()` and `VerifyProof()`).

-## Key Rotation {#key-rotation}

-Since the server's key is critical to security, the longer it is exposed by performing (V)OPRF operations on client inputs, the longer it is possible that the key can be compromised.
-For example, if the key is kept in circulation for a long period of time, then it also allows the clients to make enough queries to launch more powerful variants of the Q-sDH attacks from {{qsdh}}.

-To combat attacks of this nature, regular key rotation should be employed on the server-side.
-A suitable key-cycle for a key used to compute (V)OPRF evaluations would be between one week and six months.

 # Acknowledgements